cosmir/openmic-annotator/backend_server/README.md

 ## Deploying to App Engine

 `TODO(ejhumphrey):` Is it possible to have pre-deployment testing hooks?
-If so, that should be documented here.
+If so, that should be documented here. **Update:** Survey says [yes](https://github.com/GoogleCloudPlatform/continuous-deployment-demo/blob/master/.travis.yml).

 For the time being, you will need to create your own App Engine project.
 To do so, follow the directions here: